deckhouse/deckhouse/ee/modules/500-operator-trivy/docs/README.md

 The module allows you to run periodic vulnerability scans.
 The module uses the [Trivy](https://github.com/aquasecurity/trivy) project.

-Scanning is performed every 24 hours in namespaces with the `security-scanning.deckhouse.io/enabled ` label.
+Scanning is performed every 24 hours in namespaces with the `security-scanning.deckhouse.io/enabled=""` label.

+The `default` namespace is scanned regardless of the existence of the `security-scanning.deckhouse.io/enabled=""` label.